Echeveria affinis ‘Black Knight’

-Plants of the World Online lists 192 species in the Echeveria (as of 1-21-21 when I am updating this page.
+As of 12-17-22 when this page was last updated, Plants of the World Online lists 199 species in the Echeveria.
 It is a member of the plant family Crassulaceae with 36 genera.
 Those numbers could change as updates are made.

 Echeveria affinis is commonly known as the Black Echeveria…

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I brought my Echeveria affinis home from Lowe’s or Walmart on 8-25-2012.
 It has longer and narrower leaves than the hybrid Echeveria ‘Black Prince’.